-If the mountain snowpack is the water storage tank, then Snow Water Equivalent (SWE) is the measure of just how much water is in that tank...Though snow contains water in the form of frozen crystals, it is mostly actually air, between the crystals.
+If the mountain snowpack is the water storage tank, then Snow Water Equivalent (SWE) is the measure of just how much water is in that tank.
+Though snow contains water in the form of frozen crystals, it is mostly actually air, between the crystals.
 Because of this, snow has a much lower density than water does.
 Below are some rough estimates of the densities of different types of snow compared to water.

-Snow type Density % Water
+Density % Water

-Pure liquid water 1.00 grams per mL 100%
+1.00 grams per mL 100%

-Cold, dry powder aka "blower" 0.10 grams per mL or less 10%
+0.10 grams per mL or less 10%

-Compacted, old snow 0.30 grams per mL 30%
+0.30 grams per mL 30%